Hokann/recipes-page/README.md

 # odin-recipes
-This project consists in building a recipe website.
+This project consists in makeing a simple website for 3 different food recipes.